jhyle/solar-instrcnt-plugin/README.md

 If you have thoughts on this please share them with me.

 Another issue is how to count loops.
-Right now they are just counted once but maybe there is a better way to account them.
+Right now they are just counted once but maybe there is a better way to handle them.